The Hidden Cost of Outdated Charts

 Every publisher with data-backed content faces the same fork: keep treating chart maintenance as a manual discipline problem, or adopt infrastructure that treats every data claim as a trackable, verifiable entity with a lifecycle.

 The first path is familiar.
-It's also the path where the best posts in your archive stop being true, one data point at a time, while nobody notices.
+It is also the path where the best posts in your archive stop being true, one data point at a time, while nobody notices.

 Your highest-traffic post with an outdated chart is already costing you.